yuxi-liu-wired/cheela/src/starquake/danger6.md

 "If only Dragon Slayer had some means of propulsion," she said to Pierre.

 "It'd have to be faster-than-light propulsion to get away from the neutron star before the tides tore us..."
 Suddenly something clicked in Pierre's mind.
-In special relativity, faster-than-light travel was equivalent to time travel&mdash;and he knew the cheela could travel faster than the speed of light.
+In special relativity, faster-than-light travel was equivalent to time travel---and he knew the cheela could travel faster than the speed of light.
 Pierre turned back to the console screen.

 "Sky-Teacher," he said.
 "You can travel faster than light.
 Do you have time travel?"